ccheptea/beautiful-jekyll/_posts/2017-02-19-auto-value-variant.md

 title: auto-value-variant
 ---

 I just started a new Android project and decided to get my hands dirty with some new technologies.
-While doing so, I came across a very common problem that simply pisses me off (no better way to put it): **comparing fields of two objects**.
+While doing so, I came across a very common problem that simply pisses me off (no better way to put it): **comparing fields of two objects** when filtering a list.
 Now, because the project I work on is boring for the general public, I will use [**wands**](http://harrypotter.wikia.com/wiki/Wand) instead.

 (TL;DR; [Show me the source code](https://github.com/ccheptea/auto-value-variant))